chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 If you ask yourself if this is worth it, I definitely say, yes.
 The devs regularly update the software and compared to other mac tools, 7 bucks is not too expensive.

 For quite some time I have wondered if it was really worth it to get the more expensive MacBook with Touch bar.
 But now with this setup, it has gotten really useful.
-In the long run it is saving me alot of time that I would need for typing or saerching and copying commands.
+In the long run it is saving me alot of time that I would need for typing or searching and copying commands.

 ### Overview of BetterTouchTool and Dashboard